- Guides and Tutorials

 Learning Objectives

-This week we'll configure and run a workflow, based on the Bioconductor-Workflow-DESeq2 workspace (access required via course registration or email to mtmorgan.bioc at gmail.com).
+This week we'll configure and run a workflow, based on the Bioconductor-Workflow-DESeq2 workspace (access required via course registration or email to mtmorgan.bioc@gmail.com).
 The workspace allows a complete bulk RNASeq differential expression analysis.
 The workflow starts with FASTQ files and transforms them using salmon to the inputs required for Bioconductor DESeq2 analysis of differential expression.
 Notebooks describe how the workspace was set up (so that it can be tailored to individual analyses) and also how the outputs of a successful workflow can be marshaled as inputs to an interactive DESeq2 analysis.

 Key Resources